Home is Porthcawl, where I was brought up and where many members of my family still live

 If I wanted to recommend one route to demonstrate the beauty of Wales, I’d start in the South

-Once you've crossed the Severn Bridge, I’d advise you to take a coastal route (also known as The Coastal Way) that follows the perimeter of Wales.
+Once you've crossed the Severn Bridge, I’d advise you to take a coastal route (part of the Wales Coast Path ) that follows the perimeter of Wales.
 I’d suggest visiting all the islands, including Caldey and Thorne Island, where I spent a girls’ weekend in 1993 for my sister-in-law’s hen party – we had to access it via this tiny little fishing boat.
 After that, take in the joy of Aberaeron and Aberystwyth and the Llŷn Peninsula.

 I'd definitely recommend a visit to Portmeirion, in North Wales too: I spent a lovely couple of days there with my dad three years ago, and was gobsmacked by its attractive, iconic architecture.